 f.
 Continually monitor the process to ensure charge is being carried out and to answer questions when they arise; and,

 g.
 Provide decision-making, when necessary, during the process.

-Search Committees are responsible to:
+Search Committees have the responsibility to:

 2. Fulfill the responsibilities and expectations as communicated from the appointing authority.
 Such responsibilities may include any combination of the following duties: